 Result: an ultra juicy, tender turkey with succulent flavor throughout.

-If your turkey has dried out in the past, likely you did not brine it (or did not brine it for long enough or did not use enough salt)—or you overcooked the turkey (155 to 160 degrees F is the number; see How Long to Cook Turkey for details).
+If your turkey has dried out in the past, likely you did not brine it (or did not brine it for long enough or did not use enough salt)โor you overcooked the turkey (165ยฐF is the number for poultry but removing a few degrees earlyโaround 155ยฐF to 165ยฐFโwill leave you buffer, because the turkey’s temperature rises as it rests; see How Long to Cook Turkey for details).

 Now that I’ve (hopefully) convinced you to brine, let’s talk.